General account questions

 We offer the ability for multiple administrators to share responsibilities for sign ups as part our "Pro" options.
 You can choose to have more than one admin receive email notifications about a particular sign up, and you can even modify the main contact name on the sign up.
 To learn more about these options, click here.

 If you do not have a need for SignUpGenius Pro, you have the ability to transfer a sign up from the account of one person to another if one person creates it but wants someone else to manage it.
 To do this, log into SignUpGenius.com and go to "Sign Ups I've Created".
-You will see the "Transfer a Sign up" button in the top right corner of the "Sign Ups I've Created" box.
+You will see the "Transfer" button in the top right corner of the "Sign Ups I've Created" area.

 If you transfer the sign up, the recipient will become the "Sign Up Creator" (or Admin).
 All email notifications and questions about the sign up will go to the person to whom you transfer the sign up.

 We figure if we can clone a sheep these days, we certainly should be able to duplicate a sign up page.
 No problem.
-Login to your account, and locate the box titled, "Sign Ups I've Created."
-If you don't see any sign ups that you created in the past, you'll need to click the green text that says, "View Archived Sign Ups Also."
-You will see a button at the top right corner of this box that reads, "Duplicate a Sign up."
+Login to your account, and scroll down to "Sign Ups I've Created."
+If you don't see any sign ups that you created in the past, you'll need to click the button that says, "View Archived Sign Ups Also."
+You will see a button in the top right corner of this area that reads, "Duplicate."
 Follow the directions to duplicate.
 The duplicate copy will NOT include any names in the sign up slots.
 When you return to your account page, you will see the duplicate sign up under "Sign Ups I've Created."